flowchart LR

 - Move to the folder where you want to work by using the

-command - Create a folder called
+cdcommand - Create a folder called

-- Move to the folder by typing
+training-gitby typingmkdir training-git - Move to the folder by typing

-cd training-git
+cd training-git - Type

 - Type

-.
+git statusandgit log.
 What does it tell you?

 First commit